-Essential oils should not be taken orally without the supervision of a professional.
-Inhalation therapy should be considered only under the direction of a trained aromatherapist.
-These products should be used only after understanding its properties, proper dilution techniques and its possible contraindications.
+Essential oils should not be taken orally and or ingested without the supervision of a professional.
+Inhalation therapy should only be considered when under the direction of a trained aromatherapist.
+Only use essential oils after understanding their properties, proper dilution techniques, and their possible contraindications.

-Due to the high levels of vitamin E, this oil helps reduce free radical damage, reduces wrinkles and helps restore the skin’s lipid layer.
-Argan oil can help protect against premature aging that has can be impacted by oxidation.
-It is a natural anti-inflammatory, both externally and internally and is beneficial to those with arthritic or rheumatic conditions.
-It can be used for reduce stretch marks during pregnancy.SHOP ARGAN OIL
+Argan Nut oil contains high levels of vitamin E, and therefore, helps reduce free radical damage, wrinkles and helps to restore the skin’s lipid layer.
+Argan oil can help protect against premature aging that is caused by oxidation.
+It is a natural anti-inflammatory (internally and externally) which means it can beneficial for arthritic or rheumatic conditions.
+Use Argan Nut oil to reduce stretch marks during pregnancy.SHOP ARGAN OIL

-Better known as Frankincense which was an extract from the Boswellia tree.
+This oil is extracted from the Boswellia tree, but the oil is better known as Frankincense.
 In Africa, the bark of the Boswellia tree is used to treat fever, rheumatism and gastrointestinal problems.
-It is helpful on older skin, as it helps restore some tone and reduce wrinkles.
-It has a calming effect on the emotions and is valuable in treating respiratory infections.
-Useful in inhalation, massage and baths.SHOP FRANKINCENSE
+Boswellia is helpful on older skin because it helps reduce wrinkles and restores some tone.
+Boswellia has a calming effect on the emotions and is valuable in treating respiratory infections.
+It is therefore useful in inhalation, massage and baths.SHOP FRANKINCENSE

-All of the Chamomiles are soothing, calming and anti-inflammatory as well as analgesics, good for dull aches and pains.
-Commonly used in massage for muscular pain and inflamed joints in conditions such as arthritis.
-Roman Chamomile is also useful in treating sprains, inflamed tendons, and bursitis, as well as being helpful for use on sensitive, red or dry skin.
-Chamomile is a gentle oil and is excellent for treating children.
-It is soothing and calming with anti-depressant properties that assist in dealing with stress and anxiety.SHOP CHAMOMILE
+Chamomile is soothing and calming.
+Chamomile is ideal for dull aches and pains because it is an anti-inflammatory and an analgesics.
+It is commonly used in massage to address muscular pain and inflamed joints for patients with arthritis.
+Roman Chamomile is useful in treating sprains, inflamed tendons, and bursitis.
+Use Chamomile on sensitive, red or dry skin.
+Chamomile is a gentle oil and is excellent when treating children.
+Chamomile has anti-depressant properties that assist in dealing with stress and anxiety.SHOP CHAMOMILE

 Cinnamon Leaf Oil

-This spicy essential oil has great value in aromatherapy as it fights exhaustion and any feelings of depression and weakness.
-With its antiviral, antifungal, antibacterial and anti-inflammatory properties, Cinnamon Leaf Oil has powerful anti-rheumatic properties, is useful in the digestive system and for fighting colds and flu as well.SHOP CINNAMON LEAF
+The spicy Cinnamon Leaf oil has great value in aromatherapy because it fights exhaustion and feelings of depression and weakness.
+Cinnamon Leaf oil has powerful anti-rheumatic properties such as antiviral, antifungal, antibacterial and anti-inflammatory properties.
+It is useful in the digestive system and for fighting colds and flu as well.SHOP CINNAMON LEAF

-Although this essential oil has been typecast as an insect repellant (especially for malaria carrying mosquitoes), it also has great benefit in clearing the mind, refreshing rooms and for softening skin, while combating oily skin and sweaty feet.
+This essential oil is often thought as just an insect repellent (especially for mosquitoes carrying malaria).
+But what you might not know is that Citronella can help clear the mind and refresh rooms.
+The essential oil can soften skin while combating oily skin and sweaty feet.
 Citronella oil has a slightly sweet, lemony smell.
-The therapeutic properties of citronella oil are antiseptic, bactericidal, deodorant, diaphoretic, insecticide, parasitic, tonic and stimulant.
+Citronella oil is an antiseptic, bactericidal, deodorant, diaphoretic, insecticide, tonic and stimulant.
 Citronella oil may irritate sensitive skin and cause dermatitis in certain individuals.SHOP CITRONELLA OIL

-Eucalyptus can be used in massage to relieve pain in rheumatism, muscular aches and fibrosis.
-In aromatherapy, this essential oil helps to clear the mind and focus concentration, while reducing swelling in the mucus membranes.
-It is very valuable in fighting respiratory problems, inflammation, sore muscles, rheumatism, headaches and nervous exhaustion, while boosting wound and ulcer healing, and soothing skin eruptions.SHOP EUCALYPTUS OIL
+Use eucalyptus oil in massage to relieve rheumatism, muscular aches and fibrosis pain.
+Eucalyptus oil is used in aromatherapy to help clear the mind and focus concentration.
+It also reduces swelling in the mucus membranes.
+Eucalyptus oil helps fight respiratory problems, inflammation, sore muscles, rheumatism, headaches and nervous exhaustion.
+It helps to sooth and heal ulcers, wounds and skin eruptions.SHOP EUCALYPTUS OIL

-Very useful in treating injuries, geranium is a valuable astringent and haemostatic.
-Promoting healing, it is used in a variety of commercial skin preparations.
-Stimulating the lymphatic system, it is used in massage creams for the treatment of cellulitis, fluid retention and oedema of the ankles.SHOP GERANIUM OIL
+Geranium is useful for treating injuries.
+It is a valuable astringent and haemostatic (helps clot blood at wound sites).
+Geranium oil promotes healing and is used in a variety of commercial skin preparations.
+When used in massage creams, it can help stimulate the lymphatic system to treat cellulitis, fluid retention and swelling in the ankles.SHOP GERANIUM OIL

-Golden jojoba oil helps problem skin and hair.
-It is used for dry, flaky skin and helps reduce wrinkles and treats psoriasis, acne and neurodermatitis.
+Golden jojoba oil moisturizes dry, flaky skin and hair.
+It helps reduce wrinkles and treats psoriasis, acne and neurodermatitis.
 Golden joboba treats dry, itchy scalps and dandruff.
-Massage a couple of drops of oil on to the scalp and massage it in.
-After ten minutes under a hot towel wrap, shampoo and condition your hair.
-It is a good body lubricant and massage oil and helps skin to heal minor cuts, bruises and burns.SHOP JOBOBA OIL
+Massage a couple of drops of oil on to the scalp.
+Wrap your head in a hot towel for 10 minutes, then shampoo and condition your hair.
+Golden jojoba oil is a good body lubricant and massage oil.
+It can also help heal minor cuts, bruises and burns.SHOP JOBOBA OIL

-Jasmine is considered the King of Oils, not due to its delicate flower but from the masculine scent of the oil that is extracted.
-Jasmine acts upon the male disorder such as an enlarged prostate and is considered to help strengthen the male sexual organs.
-Jasmine’s impact on the emotional and physical levels helps alleviate issues rising from anxiety, tension, depression and fear.
+Jasmine is considered the King of Oils, due to the oils masculine scent extracted from the delicate jasmine flower.
+Jasmine can help treat enlarged prostates and is considered to help strengthen the male sexual organs.
+Jasmine’s impact on the emotional and physical levels helps alleviate anxiety, tension, depression and fear.
 It has a gentle, deep penetrating effect on the skin, making it an excellent massage oil.SHOP JASMINE OIL

 Juniper has been considered for many years to be an effective diuretic and antiseptic which are very important in aromatherapy.
-It has been used for thousands of years to protect from infections and should be considered to improve elimination of toxins.SHOP JUNIPERBERRY
+It has been used for thousands of years to protect against infections.
+It should be considered for eliminating toxins.SHOP JUNIPERBERRY

-This is the most versatile of all essential oils.
-With a range of properties from analgesic, antiseptic, bactericidal, antidepressant and decongestant it is calming, soothing and has the ability to bring balance to the mind or body.
-Used in massage oils it helps relieve muscular pains.
-Best used in a massage oil blended with another essential oil such as marjoram or rosemary to name two.
+Lavender is the most versatile of all essential oils.
+It has a wide range of beneficial properties.
+Lavender is an analgesic, antiseptic, bactericidal, antidepressant and decongestant.
+It is calming, soothing and has the ability to bring balance to the mind or body.
+Lavender can help relieve muscular pains when used in massage oils.
+It is best used in a massage oil blended with another essential oil such as marjoram or rosemary.

-Lavender is excellent for the relief of local pain, reducing inflammation and toning the system.
-The essence of lavender is for balancing and normalizing which makes this oil very versatile and valuable for therapeutic applications.SHOP LAVENDER OIL
+Lavender is excellent for relieving local pain, reducing inflammation and toning the system.
+This oil is very versatile and valuable for therapeutic applications because it helps to balance and normalize the body.SHOP LAVENDER OIL

 Lemon oil is also very effective against stress, insomnia and stomach issues.
 It is also a natural disinfectant and a great alternative to chemical cleaners.SHOP LEMON OIL

-Lemongrass has been found to have a soothing effect on headaches but should be diluted in a carrier oil before use as it could cause damage to the skin.
-It is also known to help toothaches and headaches resulting from viral infections.
-Most often it is used to treat general body pain as well as pain in muscles and joints resulting from strenuous activities and athletics.
-It’s uplifting aroma promotes relaxation and elevates mood while consuming lemongrass will assist with digestive issues.SHOP LEMONGRASS
+Lemongrass should always be diluted in a carrier oil before use because it could cause damage to the skin.
+When diluted, lemongrass has a soothing effect on headaches.
+It is also known to help toothaches and headaches caused by viral infections.
+Lemongrass is most often used to treat general body pain such as muscle and joint pain resulting from strenuous activities and athletics.
+The uplifting aroma promotes relaxation and elevates mood.
+Consuming lemongrass will assist with digestive issues.SHOP LEMONGRASS

-Beneficial to the immune system, lime oil is known to help address respiratory infections and relieve pain in muscles and joints.
-It offers revitalizing properties for tired minds and banishes feelings of apathy, anxiety and depression.
-In vapour therapy, lime oil can be used to lift depression and energize a tired mind, while easing breathing and assisting the digestion.
+Lime oil is beneficial for the immune system.
+It helps aid respiratory infections and helps to relieve muscle and joint pain.
+Lime oil offers to revitalize tired minds.
+Additionally, lime oil helps to banish feelings of apathy, anxiety, and depression.
+When used in vapour therapy, it can help lift depression and energize a tired mind, while ease breathing and assist digestion.
 Lime oil can be used as a massage oil or diluted in the bath to help with painful muscles and joints, respiratory problems and cellulite, as well as to combat colds and flu.SHOP LIME OIL

-Mandarin has a calming effect on the intestines and is used for digestive issues.
-It is one of the oils safe for use during pregnancy as it will not harm the mother or fetus.
+Mandarin oil is used for digestive issues because it has a calming effect on the intestines.
+It is one of the oils that can be safely used during pregnancy as it will not harm the mother or fetus.
 It is excellent in massage for the prevention of stretch marks.SHOP MANDARIN OIL

-The outstanding property of marjoram is the warming action for both the mind and body, however, it can dull the senses and cause drowsiness.
-This is a remedy for insomnia, and one should be aware of its sedative properties.
-It is very useful in massage as it acts upon the capillaries below the skin, helping sooth tired muscles after heavy, physical exertions.
-Marjoram is also very useful in relieving pain, cramps, headaches, migraines and stiffness.
+Marjoram has a warming effect on both the body and mind, but it can dull the senses and cause drowsiness.
+It is a good remedy for insomnia, and one should be aware of its sedative properties.
+Marjoram is very useful in massage as it acts upon the capillaries below the skin.
+It helps soothe tired muscles after heavy, physical exertions.
+Marjoram is also very useful in relieving pain, cramps, headaches, migraines, and stiffness.
 It can also be applied to the soles of children’s feet to encourage restful napping.SHOP MARJORAM

 This oil stimulates the brain and causes wakefulness, not necessarily the properties needed before bedtime.
 Using it well diluted in massaging the stomach and abdomen in a clockwise motion can help relieve digestive upsets with its antispasmodic action on the smooth muscles.
 When used in steamers, it can cleanse and decongests the skin.
 Cold compresses of Peppermint applied to the forehead and temples relieve headaches.
 Peppermint should not be used if any homeopathic remedies are being taken and must be stored away from them as it affects these medications.SHOP PEPPERMINT OIL